Why Do Octopuses Have Three Hearts?

 We might call royalty ‘blue-blooded’, but the true ‘blue bloods’ are the cephalopods.
 Unlike our blood, which is red due to our iron-containing oxygen transporter hemoglobin, the cephalopods use a copper-containing protein called hemocyanin.
 The hemocyanin, when bound to oxygen, gives their blood a blue color.

-When the protein isn’t bound to oxygen, it turns transparent!
-You won’t see this transparent deoxygenated blood because on contact with oxygen in the water or in the atmosphere, the blood with turn blue again.
+When the protein isn’t bound to oxygen, it becomes colorless!
+You won’t see this colorless deoxygenated blood because on contact with oxygen in the water or in the atmosphere, the blood will turn blue again.

 Hemocyanin is the oxygen transporter in cephalopods.
-It is blue when it is oxygenated and colorless in the deoxygenated state.
+It is blue when oxygenated and colorless in the deoxygenated state.

 Hemocyanin is the oxygen transporter in cephalopods.
-It is blue when it is oxygenated and colorless in the deoxygenated state.
+It is blue when oxygenated and colorless in the deoxygenated state.

-Furthermore, when hemoglobin is partially oxygenated, due to conformation changes in the protein, its affinity to oxygen increases further.
+When hemoglobin is partially oxygenated, due to conformational changes in the protein, its affinity to oxygen increases further, giving it a much steeper oxygen-binding curve and greater transport efficiency.

 However, hemoglobin isn’t great at low temperatures, where more early cephalopods resided.
 In these low temperature, low-oxygen pressure environments, hemocyanin had the upper hand.